ㅤ

 I post about flytraps, sundews, nepenthes, and more!

-You can also follow my Facebook or Instagram for more plant content since I post every day about learnings, experiments, and the progress of the plants in my collection.
+You can also message me on Facebook or Instagram.
+I post plant content every day about learnings, experiments, and just the regular progress of the plants in my collection.